react-cosmos/react-cosmos/NEXT.md

 How you compile your code is 100% your business.
 React Cosmos jumps through hoops to compile your code using your existing build pipeline, but it doesn't have opinions nor does it install dependencies your setup might require.

 Unless you use a framework like Create React App or Next.js, install build dependencies yourself.
-This include stuff like Babel, TypeScript, webpack loaders, etc. **Cosmos detects and uses build dependencies already installed in your project.**
+This include stuff like Babel, TypeScript, webpack loaders, etc. **Cosmos uses build dependencies already installed in your project.**

 ## Config